A Night for Palestine

 Taupō Quay, Whanganui

-We have merch, petitions to sign,
+We have solidarity merch, petitions to sign,

 letter templates to MPs,